This website is work in progress, please let me know if you find something missing or broken!

 Aside from my work on GOTO I'm also a member of the ULTRACAM/ULTRASPEC/HiPERCAM team, and I've carried out observing runs with all three instruments on the TNT, NTT and GTC.

-I'm currently a Postdoctoral Research Associate at the University of Sheffield, where I previously finished my PhD in 2020.
-Before that I did an MPhys in Physics and Astronomy at the University of Durham.
+I'm currently in the 4th and final year of my PhD at the University of Sheffield, before that I did an MPhys in Physics and Astronomy at the University of Durham.

 I'm mostly a Python programmer and I've worked with all sorts of different challenges, from serial hardware communications to astronomical scheduling.
 I love coding and I help run the Sheffield Astronomy coding society CRACK.
 I've also taken part in a few Hackathons now, including winning a prize at HackSheffield 2017 and runner-up at HackSheffield 2018.

 In my spare time I like reading, watching TV and playing PC games, as well as running (or volunteering at) my local 5k Parkrun every Saturday morning.
 I'm also interested in graphic design and history, in particular heraldry which is a fascinating combination of the two.My CV Read more...